WHAT IS ENDOMETRIOSIS?

-- OESTROGEN: high levels of oestrogen can also cause endometriosis.
+- OESTROGEN: high levels of estrogen can also cause endometriosis.

 - BEING THIN: being underweight can also cause endometriosis.

-- SMOKING: can predispose to development of endometriosis.
+- SMOKING: can predispose to the development of endometriosis.

-- ALCOHOL: consumption in large amount on regular basis can also trigger endometriosis.
+- ALCOHOL: consumption in large amounts on regular basis can also trigger endometriosis.

-- FAMILY HISTORY: of endometriosis can also be a factor.
+- FAMILY HISTORY: endometriosis can also be a factor.

-- UTERINE ABNORMALITIES: which don’t trap the menstrual flow can also cause endometriosis due to inflammation.
+- UTERINE ABNORMALITIES: which trap the menstrual flow can also cause endometriosis due to inflammation.